zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Freddie says, “To me, the choice is clear too, but I think that choice is Paul.”
 Freddie doesn’t agree with Hans.
 She says, “Both Pa ul and Clark are qualified for the job, but Clark is a blowhard.”
 A “blowhard”  (blowhard) – one word – is someone who likes to talk a lot, but who’s very arr ogant and who likes to, we would use the verb, “boast” (boast).
 “To boast” mea ns to talk about how great you are, how wonderful you are.

-Normally the word “blowhard” is an adjective used t o describe someone who talks too much, and often in an arrogant way.
+Normally the word “blowhard” is an adjective used to describe someone who talks too much, and often in an arrogant way.
 It’s definitely an insulting term.
 You would never, ever, ever, ever, ever want to call yo ur boss a blowhard, at least not when your boss is listening.
-Freddie thinks Clark i s a blowhard.
+Freddie thinks Clark is a blowhard.
 She says, “He was too full of himself.”
 “To be full of yourself” means to think that you are better than other people.
 It means that you think you are wonderful, great, better than the other people around you.

 Hans says, “Clark may come off as a little overconf ident, but he makes a good impression.”
 “To come off as” something means to gi ve the impression of being a certain way – to do or say things that give people a certain idea about who you are.
 If someone “comes off as friendly,” he or she is acting in a way that makes you think that he or she is friendly.
 Hans says tha t Clark comes off as “a little overconfident.”
 The prefix “over-” (over) usually m eans too much.
 “Overconfident” would describe a person who thinks he’s better than  he really is.